-Travel, as anyone would tell you, is all about experiencing new places, people, cultures and cuisine and for me food makes it to the top of the list of things to explore soon as I turn on the ignition.
+Road trips as anyone would tell you is all about experiencing new places, people, cultures, and cuisine.
+But for me, food makes it to the top of the list of things to explore soon as I turn on the ignition.
 This time it was Lucknow.
 Tunday, Galauti, Shami, the mouth waters at the mere mention of kebab varieties that find their origin stories in the city, which is only a small part of the variety of foods one can gorge on when visiting Lucknow.
-Needless to say my favourite part of the ride to the city was the immensely popular Awadhi Cuisine.
+Needless to say, my favorite part of the ride to the city was the immensely popular Awadhi Cuisine.

 And so began the journey to quench the thirst for Awadhi cuisine and we didn’t take much time to hit the road.

 Till now the roads were at their best and felt like a cakewalk.
 Smooth wide and traffic free roads till Agra and with some traffic till Kanpur.
 But after that it became adventurous and we did a bit of off-roading to get out of heavy traffic jam of trucks which felt good to us.

 It took us nearly 10 hours to reach Lucknow.
 However, we forgot all about the long and tedious drive soon as we were welcomed by finger-licking Mutton Biryani.
 This was our first meal here and trust me, it was heavenly, mind-blowing and what not.
 The impact of the long ride was completely washed away.
 With thoughts of ravenously exploring the city, we switched off our ignition for a well-deserved rest.